mannuelf/mannuelferreira.com_nextjs/_posts/environment-variables-github-actions-and-playwright-test.md

 [Click here](https://github.com/mannuelf/lastfm-nodejs-client/actions/runs/3562147466/jobs/5983622759) to see it live in Github.

-I hope you enjoyed this wirlwind tour, concider sharing with your collegues and friends.
+I hope you enjoyed this whirlwind tour, concider sharing with your colleagues and friends.